Basudeb Acharia

-Basudeb Acharia (born 11 July 1942) is an Indian politician and a leader of the Communist Party of India (Marxist) political party.
-His ancestors were originally from Present-day Tamil Nadu, who settled in Bengal in 16th Century.
-He considers himself to be a Bengali.
+Basudeb Acharia (11 July 1942 – 13 November 2023) was an Indian Bengali-Tamil politician and a leader of the Communist Party of India (Marxist) political party.
+His ancestors were originally from Present-day Tamil Nadu, who settled in Bengal in 16th century.
+He considered himself to be a Bengali.

 Early life

-The son of late Kanai Lal Acharia and Smt.
-Konak Lata Acharia, he was born at Bero in Purulia district.
-He now lives in Kantaranguni, P.O.
+The son of Kanai Lal Acharia and Konak Lata Acharia, he was born in Bero village of Raghunathpur I block in Purulia district to a family of Tamil Brahmins, who had once migrated to the village during the 16th century as the royal priests of Garh Panchkot under the Panchkot Raj family.
+He lived in Kantaranguni, P.O.
 Adra, in Purulia district.
-He holds a M.A. and B.T.
+He held a M.A. and B.T.
+He got involved with politics from his student life.
+After completing his MA from Ranchi University, he started his career as a school teacher.

 Early political life

-He was elected for the first time to the 7th Lok Sabha from Bankura constituency in 1980.
+Working as a school teacher, he evolved as a state level leader of the All Bengal Teachers Association.
+He was arrested in 1974 during the historic 20-day railway strike for his involvement in organising the railway workers.
+In 1980, he was nominated as the CPIM candidate for the 1980 Indian general election from the Bankura constituency after Biman Bose, initially party's first choice as the candidate, opted out due to his preference in organisational activities instead of parliamentary politics and instead proposed Acharia's name to the party as a potential candidate.
+Acharia was elected for the first time as a member of the 7th Lok Sabha from Bankura constituency in 1980.

-He was a member of the Puruliya district committee of CPI(M).
-In 1981, he was inducted in the district secretariat of the CPI(M)'s Puruliya district committee.

-Since 1985, he has been a member of the CPI(M) West Bengal State Committee.
+Acharia was a member of the Puruliya district committee of CPI(M).
+In 1981, he was inducted as a member of the CPI(M) Purulia district committee and to the CPIM West Bengal State Committee in 1985.
+From 1985 until his death, he was a member of the CPI(M) West Bengal State Committee.